oren-shaulsky/Business-Analytics---optimizing-marketing-expenses/readme.txt

-The project contains explorary data analysis, cohort analysis, work with business metrics (CAC, LTV, ROI etc.)
+The project contains exploratory data analysis, cohort analysis, work with business metrics (CAC, LTV, ROI etc.)

 Description of the files: